zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zoslogs/README.md

 # Zos Logs Package

-Contains APIs to interact with retrieving z/OS log (OPERLOG or SYSLOG) information on z/OS (using z/OSMF logs REST endpoints).
+Contains API to interact with retrieving z/OS log (OPERLOG or SYSLOG) information on z/OS (using z/OSMF logs REST endpoints).

+API located in method package.

 ## API Examples

 **Retrieve syslog from a start time and time range**